-The doctor of philosophy degree with a major in biophysics is an interdepartmental offering under the supervision of the biophysics program committee.
+The doctor of philosophy degree with a major in biophysics is an interdepartmental offering under the supervision of the Biophysics Graduate Degree Program.
 The biophysics degree is intended for those who wish to emphasize physical principles and methods in solving biological problems.
 By necessity, the interdisciplinary nature of biophysics generates interaction among, and expands the boundaries of, traditional areas of science.
 Persons with strong training in biophysics can be expected to be major innovators and contributors in research and applied technology.
 Biophysics graduates pursue careers in academic, industrial, and government research, and in teaching and administration.

-The biophysics program consists of 44 faculty members from 14 departments that span four colleges within the university.
-State-of-the-art facilities are available within the biophysics program for research in x-ray crystallography, nuclear magnetic-resonance spectroscopy, electron resonance spectroscopy, fluorescence spectroscopy, microscopy and imaging, and computational chemistry.
+The Biophysics Program consists of approximately 56 faculty members from 14 departments that span four colleges within the university.
+State-of-the-art facilities are available within the Biophysics Program for research in x-ray crystallography, nuclear magnetic-resonance spectroscopy, electron resonance spectroscopy, fluorescence spectroscopy, microscopy and imaging, and computational chemistry.
 Graduate students in biophysics can choose from an expansive range of research topics including, but not limited to, biomolecular structure and function interactions, protein engineering and biotechnology, virus structure and function, enzyme catalysis and kinetics, membranes, neurochemistry, and electrophysiology.

 The program is flexible in its formal course requirements and emphasizes excellence in research.
 The candidate is encouraged to begin research as quickly as possible, since it is research experience that brings focus and meaning to classroom studies, and research progress that empowers critical judgment and self-confidence for independent work.
 To enhance self-confidence, students are expected to participate in weekly seminars and to present a seminar.